-Qscan will take reasonable steps to ensure that your personal information is accurate, up-to-date and complete.
+The Qscan Group will take reasonable steps to ensure that your personal information is accurate, up-to-date and complete.
 This will include:

 Our systems track, record and store all access activities on every patient file.
 Qscan frequently monitors the use of this service and takes all reasonable steps to ensure that the system is being used appropriately for its intended purpose.

 If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or through their website.

 Privacy Commissioner Number: 1300 363 992

 Contacting the Qscan Group